Parenting is tough and there are bound to be times when you lose your cool with your kids.

 However, I want to clarify something.
 If your child has done something wrong, apologizing for your reaction does not let your child off the hook for their disobedience.
 This action lets your child know that you feel grieved at the way you responded to their behaviour.
 It lets them know that you will take responsibility for your behaviour, the same way that you want them to take responsibility for their behaviour.

-3. Tell them you love them.
+3. Tell your children you love them.

 It’s essential our children know that we love them no matter what they do.
 You don’t want your child to live a life thinking that they will be hated if they screwed up and loved if they do right.
 No one wants to live that way!
 Tell them you love them no matter what and…

-4. Show them you love them.
+4. Show your children you love them.

 Whether it’s a hug, a cuddle, reading a book or spending time together… let them know that you value them by spending time with them.